 A theatre has been erected at the British Home for Incurables at Streatham.
 It is intended for the recreation of the inmates, and will seat several hundred spectators.
-The building is fitted with every convenience for artists and audience, and should be the means of affording great pleasure and pastime.
+The building is fitted with every convenience for the building is fitted with venience for artists and audience, and should be the means of affording great pleasure and pastime.

-We understand that donations of large sums of where the estimate that donations of large sums of money have just been notified to the House Com-mittee of the Royal Infirmary, Newcastle.
-Mrs. Clayton, of The Chesters, has given $\pounds{2,000}$ to endow beds in the Infirmary to the memory of Nathaniel George Clayton and John Bertram Clayton.
-In memory of Major Bell, \pounds 1,000 has been given by his nephews and nieces for the same purpose.
+We understand that donations of large sums of money have just been notified to the House Committee of the Royal Infirmary, Newcastle.
+Mrs. Clayton, of The Chesters, has given £2,000 to endow beds in the Infirmary to the memory of Nathaniel George Clayton and John Bertram Clayton.
+In memory of Major Bell, £1,000 has been given by his nephews and nieces for the same purpose.

-It is claimed for the treatment at the Durham County Sanatorium for Consumptives at Stanhope, in Weardale, that it has already proved eminently successful, although the institution was only opened four months In an interim report dealing with 15 cases the medical superintendent says the patients gained on an average 11 lb. in weight per head each week, and at the same time their walking power very greatly increased.
+It is claimed for the treatment at the Durham County Sanatorium for Consumptives at Stanhope, in Weardale, that it has already proved eminently successful, although the institution was only opened four months In an interim report dealing with 15 cases the medical superintendent says the patients gained on an average 12 lb. in weight per head each week, and at the same time their walking power very greatly increased.
 The walks are varied and extensive, and are along sheltered roads, by running streams, through woods, up hills (rising 700 feet), and across heather-clad moors, 1,400 feet above the sea level.
 Almost all the patients remained out of doors the maximum amount of eleven and a half hours each day, and slept with their French windows wide open all night.

 Dr. Kelynack, medical registrar of the Manchester Royal Infirmary, under whose observation a great many of the "poisoned" beer drinkers have come, thus describes the "general aspect" of the sufferers:- "Frequently, but by no means always, the appearance is 'alcoholic.'
 The face is usually dusky, the eyes watery, and often with tears visibly overflowing.
 Sometimes there is distinct puffiness, especially about the eyelids.
-Walking is usually difficult, and the. the eyends.
-Walking is usually dimcun, and the patients progress in a gingerly or ataxic manner.
+Walking is usually difficult, and the. patients progress in a gingerly or ataxic manner.
 In bad cases there is much general wasting.
-The temper-ature in severe cases may be raised."
+The temperature in severe cases may be raised."
 Patients describe their sensations as like "pins and needles," "numbness," "pricking," "like walking on hot bricks," "scalding."
 Some complain chiefly of their "difficulty in walking."
 This latter at all events is nothing new in connexion with beer-drinking.